magpie-ea/magpie-v3-docs/docs/01_designing_experiments/06_canvas.md

 ```

 ### Canvas events
-You can add all normal event listeners to all shapes, as follows.
+You can add all normal event listeners to all shapes, as follows:

 ```html
 <CanvasStar :config="{